 IDOC Processing Tips

-All documents should be submitted to the College Board (http://idoc.collegeboard.com) as one complete packet and must have an IDOC cover sheet.
+All documents should be uploaded to the College Board (http://idoc.collegeboard.com) as one complete packet.
 Tax returns must be signed.

 This page was last updated August 25, 2016.